Introduction

 Bias

 Bias, accidental or intentional can be introduced into processes, due to biased training data or code effect, conditionals and switch statements.
+In the following discussion, we assume the bias is accidental, for malicious we refer to [malicious].
+Solutions include better training material, unbiasing techniques (see the Orange platform) or standard data sets that should give the same results, irrespective of the code.

 Bias can be introduced into the system due to a developer or company wants to system to behave in a certain way, e.g. for business reasons, this can be against the values of the society or user community, for example in the case of autonomous driving: keep vehicle passengers safe versus the safety of other road users.
 Medical trials are an example of the system should confirm to certain, enforced legal and safety limits.
 The side effects of some medicines have been shown to be somewhat conservative.